March 23, 2026

 The voters didn’t see us as the righteous warriors we thought we were.
 We should have listened more closely.
 And we should have adopted some of the other side’s best (I mean meanest) campaign strategies and tactics.

 That is, I’ve been there and done that.
 I know my way around Washington, government policy, and politics.
-My strength, if any, is integrating policy and politics to figure out what must and can be done.
+My strength, if any, is integrating policy (what should be done) and politics (the art of what is possible) to figure out what can be done.

 Enough about me.
 I suggest that you read this post next, if you haven’t already: